tholok97/imt2291-project1/README.md

 ## Remember

 * All db connections should go through DB.php
-* We write sql in the relevant classes (User-related sql inside User.php etc.)
+* We write sql in the relevant classes (User-related sql inside UserManager.php etc.)
 * Code should be **tested** and have `/**`-style comments where relevant
 * File issues before embarking on larger tasks
 * Make one branch per issue you're working on (Unless it's a tiny issue)